Colorado Haute Mountain Cuisine

 Our kitchen caters to guests with special dietary considerations.
 Just ask us.

 The Only Way To Dine At the Home Ranch Is To Be A Guest

 It would be fair to say that the greatest value of an all-inclusive vacation at The Home Ranch is the opportunity to indulge in Clyde's culinary creations at every meal.
-In fact, the only way to eat here is to stay here; which is why some of our guests come just to indulge in the food.
+In fact, the only way to eat here is to stay here, which is why some of our guests come: just to indulge in the food.
 In spite of all the wonderful activities and adventures we offer our guests, the meals and conversation served in Clyde's communal dining room are the heart and soul of the Home Ranch experience.
 Dining is a warm and inviting event where our guests come together as a kind of large extended family to share stories of the day, to make lasting friendships, and to dine like royalty.
-So we invite you to come relax and unwind and spend some time at one of the best dude ranches in Colorado, with one of the most welcoming and satisfying dining rooms in the country.
+So we invite you to come relax, unwind, and spend some time at one of the best dude ranches in Colorado, with one of the most welcoming and satisfying dining rooms in the country.
 No reservations.
 No waiting.
 No checks.
 No tipping required.
 Just exquisite dining at every meal, every day of your stay.

 How Did A Great Chef End Up At A Colorado Dude Ranch?

 People wonder why our executive chef, Clyde Nelson, isn't in some big city.
 The answer is simple: Clyde is "allergic to cities."
 If he wasn't, his restaurant would be winning accolades in Manhattan or San Francisco or anywhere people value artful cuisine.
 But ever since his early days in Stowe, Vermont as the gifted apprentice of Master Chef Anton Flory, Clyde has always been a high country chef, drawn to the mountains, yet steeped in the culinary traditions of the Old World.